stachowskitim/pdb-ss-redo/README.md

 # pdb-ss-redo
 calculates fraction of secondary structure PDB model from the DSSP fasta output (available on RCSB).
-This is useful when truncating certain regions of a PDB model and want to see what the resulting secondary structure populations are.
+This is useful when truncating certain regions of a PDB model and want to see what are the resulting secondary structure populations.

 This mathematica package can be loaded in a notebook: